GetJobber/atlantis/README.md

+---
+name: Atlantis
+route: /
+---

+# 🔱 Atlantis

-# What is Atlantis?
+## What is Atlantis?

+> Design systems enable teams to build better products faster by making design
+> reusable—reusability makes scale possible.
+This is the heart and primary value
+> of design systems.
+A design system is a collection of reusable components,
+> guided by clear standards, that can be assembled together to build any number
+> of applications.

-🔱 Atlantis is a design system for Jobber.
+Atlantis is a design system for [Jobber](https://getjobber.com).
 The primary objective for Atlantis is to provide a system of reusable components to help developers to quickly build beautiful and consistent interfaces for our users.

 ## Development